BackTable / VI / Podcast / Episode #176

 Dr. David Ball

-Dr. David Ball is a practicing Interventional Radiologist in Philadelphia, Pennsylvania.
+Dr. David Ball is a practicing Interventional Radiologist in Abington, Pennsylvania.

 Dr. Aaron Fritts

 Dr. Aaron Fritts is a Co-Founder of BackTable and a practicing interventional radiologist in Dallas, Texas.